British Rail Class 302: Electrical equipment

-The primary winding of the transformer was designed to operate on either 6.25 kV or 25 kV with voltage sensing equipment fitted to ensure the correct arrangement of primary windings for a given voltage.
-An incorrect voltage selection device was fitted to both the Class 302 and Class 308 stock so that if the primary winding was connected for 6.25 kV when supplied with 25 kV the air blast circuit breaker manufactured by Brown Boveri would remain closed but the pantograph would be lowered.
-Should this happen the transformer would require changing and overhaul as well as possibly other equipment due to flashover damage.
+The primary winding of the transformer was designed to operate on either 6.25 or 25 kV with voltage sensing equipment fitted to ensure the correct arrangement of primary windings for a given voltage.
+An incorrect voltage selection device was fitted to both Classes 302 and 308 stock so that, if the primary winding were connected for 6.25 kV when supplied with 25 kV, the air blast circuit breaker manufactured by Brown Boveri would remain closed, but the pantograph would be lowered.
+Should this happen, the transformer would require changing and an overhaul, as well as possibly other equipment, due to flashover damage.

-The transformer was also protected by a Buchholz relay which monitored any gas build-up within the cooling/insulating oil, as the acetylene (ethyne) gas generated is highly explosive.
-All Class 302 and 308 stock were fitted with Stone Faiveley pantographs for current collection from the overhead line.
-A particular oddity of Eastern/Anglian region EMU stock was the fitting of fibre glass snow shields between the pantograph and the supporting insulators.
+The transformer was also protected by a Buchholz relay, which monitored any gas build-up within the cooling/insulating oil, as the acetylene (ethyne) gas generated is highly explosive.
+All Class 302 and 308 stocks were fitted with Stone Faiveley pantographs for current collection from the overhead line.
+A particular oddity of Eastern/Anglian region EMU stock was the fitting of fibreglass snow shields between the pantograph and the supporting insulators.

 One member of the class, 302 302, was experimentally fitted with thyristor control in the early 1970s.
-After the experiment it was converted back to the original tap changer control, although the guard's van remained slightly different internally.
+After the experiment, it was converted back to the original tap changer control, although the guard's van remained slightly different internally.